JeffDeCola/my-cheat-sheets/software/development/software-architectures/artificial-intelligence/inference-layer/ollama-cheat-sheet/README.md

-_Ollama is a local LLM server that lets you download and run AI models (LLMs) like Llama, Mistral, and others on your own hardware via a simple API."_
+_Ollama is a local LLM server that lets you download and run AI models (LLMs) like Llama, Mistral, and others on your own hardware via a simple API._

 tl;dr